ExtremeAddons/extreme_pbr_docs/docs/troubleshooting.rst

           on request I have already provided the libraries several times via an alternative download.
 This was the most annoying of the problems and I understand how annoying it was to contact me for this.

-        So for this reason I decided to keep the download service active for those who wanted to continue using it but substantially I'm trying to move towards the .exapack format.

-        **My consideration:**

-            I apologize for the server speed inconvenience, but I really did my best to solve the problem with those who are managing the site for me at the moment.

         **With this distribution system you will no longer need to download the libraries from Extreme-Addons.com and consequently there is no need to register on it**